 Preparing for Marriage and Life in the Future Together

 • When marrying, ask yourself this question: Do you believe that you’ll be able to converse well with this person into your old age?
 Everything else in marriage is transitory.
 (Friedrich Nietzsche)

-• If you determine together to marry because you sense the anointing of the Lord upon your relationship (knowing you aren’t breaking God’s principles —like not marrying someone who isn’t a Believer), and you persevere with the Lord’s continual guidance, know that marriage can be very, very good.
+• If you determine together to marry because you sense the anointing of the Lord upon your relationship, and you persevere with the Lord’s continual guidance, know that marriage can be very, very good.
 I want that for you.
 I want that for everyone who marries.
 But be cautious.
 The apostle Paul approached the subject of marriage the same way.
 He said in 1 Corinthians 7:25, “Those who marry will face many troubles in this life, and I want to spare you this.”

 That is my heart also.
-I LOVE being married to my husband but I caution everyone who marries to know that it won’t be easy to combine your lives together —to approach life as a marital team —no matter what it looks like now —life together will change and reshape itself.
+I LOVE being married to my husband.
+But I caution everyone who marries to know that it won’t be easy to combine your lives together.
+You are to approach life as a marital team.
+No matter what it looks like now —life together will change and reshape itself.
 You will have to make a lot of sacrifices to make your marriage into a good one.
 Please pray, prepare, and proceed very reverently and cautiously into marriage.
 (Cindy Wright)